Best prebuilt gaming PC under $1500 in 2022

 You will often find most prebuilt gaming PCs ship with a free keyboard and mouse.
 Don’t get too excited, these are usually low-quality peripherals but good enough to get you playing games quickly.
 We advise you to invest in better quality peripherals down the line but hey who doesn’t love free stuff?

-The MSI Aegis R prebuilt gaming PC is our top selection when it comes to computers under $1500 for two simple reasons – Performance and value.
+The SkyTech Azure prebuilt gaming PC is our top selection when it comes to computers under $1500 for two simple reasons – Performance and value.
 This PC is going to handle all your gaming needs and more, with an excellent set of components inside.

-Powering this system, we see an Intel 10th-gen i7-10700, a CPU overshadowed by AMD’s Ryzen counterpart but still strong for gaming none the less.
-This processor features strong single-core performance and ships with 8 cores and 16 threads running at a base speed of 2.9GHz and a boost potential of up to 4.8GHz.
-The CPU combines with one of Nvidia’s latest graphics cards – the RTX 3070.
-The RTX 3070 offers stunning value, with similar in-game performance as the monster RTX 2080 Ti, meaning you can play any game in any setting you like!
+Powering this system, we see an AMD Ryzen 5 5600X, a CPU that is highly regarded and strong for gaming.
+This processor features strong single-core performance and ships with 6 cores and 12 threads running at a base speed of 3.7GHz and a boost potential of up to 4.6GHz.
+The CPU combines with one of Nvidia’s latest graphics cards – the RTX 3060Ti.
+The RTX 3060Ti offers stunning value, with similar in-game performance as the monster RTX 2080, meaning you can play any game in any setting you like!

-There are many other nice-to-haves included in this MSI prebuilt too.
-This build features 16GB of 3000MHz RAM, which is going to bolster the performance of your system across the board.
-There is also a dual-storage solution installed with this one and while it would have been nice to see a 1TB NVME SSD, 512GB is going to be a good place to start for your favorite games and applications.
+There are many other nice-to-haves included in this Skytech prebuilt too.
+This build features 16GB of fast RAM, which is going to bolster the performance of your system across the board.
+There is also a 1TB SSD that is going to be a good place to start for your favorite games and applications.

 What else can we say about this gaming PC, well, it features four RGB fans, a tempered glass panel so you can see inside, and Wi-Fi, giving you everything you need to rip through those games.